logankeenan/api-definition/README.md

 #### Status Codes
 There are several status codes involved with updating information:
+- [202 (Accepted)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204): The request to update the resource has been receieved, but the update itself has not yet occurred.
+Usually returned when the update is expensive and
 - [204 (No content)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204): The resource was successfully updated and the response has no body.
 - [400 (Bad request)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400): The client's request was invalid.
 The request may be malformed (e.g., invalid JSON) or some validation on the payload may have failed.
 - [401 (Unauthorized)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401): The client is not authenticated, but **may** be able to update the resource if they login.